Crossref makes research outputs easy to find, cite, link, and assess.

 We’re a not-for-profit membership organization that exists to make scholarly communications better.
 We rally the community; tag and share metadata; run an open infrastructure; play with technology; and make tools and services—all to help put scholarly content in context.

-And no one else does it quite like us, either.
-Take a look through our six truths, to understand the guiding principles that are important to our community.
-Our mission is to make research outputs easy to find, cite, link, assess, and reuse.
+Crossref’s mission is to make research outputs easy to find, cite, link, assess, and reuse.
 Everything we do, we do specifically to help make greater connections: between content types; between countries; between disciplines; and between people.

 A DOI is just the start

-- Content Registration: Crossref metadata specifically enables collection of other essential information surrounding publications in a standard way across publishers: funding data, ORCID iDs, license information, abstracts, clinical trial numbers, references, and full-text links.
+- Content registration: Crossref metadata specifically enables collection of other essential information surrounding publications in a standard way across publishers: funding data, ORCID iDs, license information, abstracts, clinical trial numbers, references, and full-text links.

 - Cited-by provides members with a way to look at Crossref metadata to find out how your publications are being cited by other members and share that information with your readers and authors.

 - Similarity Check for editorial originality.
 Our agreement with Turnitin offers our members reduced-rate access to the iThenticate tool from Turnitin, allowing them to check their content against the full-text of tens of millions of published research materials.

 - Crossmark Crossmark gives members the ability to add a clickable widget to their content to show readers if it’s been updated, corrected, or retracted.
 It shows researchers that our members are committed to maintaining their content as well as giving researchers the information they need to check that they are using the most recent and reliable versions of a work.